 The last close-range attack the Elden Beast has is a purple cloud of death.
 If players see this cloud, they need to run far and fast.
 This cloud explodes after a few seconds of being in the air, causing massive AoE damage to any player close to it.
 The Elden Beast can either shoot this at the player from afar or spew it over them at close range.
 Dodging and running is the best way to avoid it.

-First, players must watch out for the Rune Arc throwing stars.
-These are projectiles the boss will throw.
-There are four of them, two of which will occur consecutively while the other two come with a delay.
+First, players must watch out for the projectile Rune Arcs.
+These are shot out of the Elden Beast’s sword.
+There are four in total.
+Two of them occur consecutively while the other two come with a delay.
 Dodging back and forth is the only real way to not get hit by the Rune Arcs.

 The Elden Beast can also use another projectile attack.
 This one is preceded by the boss swimming underwater and popping back up to soar into the air.
 From here, the boss will shoot more stars at players.
 The best way to avoid these is to run straight away until the attack ends.

-The first is called “Wave of Gold.
+The first is called “Wave of Gold.”
 The boss will use its sword to fire a cone-shaped blast at players, which carries an AoE explosion.
 Players can either try to dodge this wave or get behind the boss if they see the attack is coming.

 One of them is the Elden Beast’s Elden Ring attack, which now has three rings that enclose on the player.
-Once again, the best way to avoid this attack is to work through the openings of the rings and get to the edge of the arena.
+Once again, the best way to avoid this attack is to run through the openings and jump over the barriers of the rings to get out.